-The TMSS also imposes a maximum sum the Council can invest with a financial institution or group other than the UK government.
+The capital and investment strategy also imposes a maximum sum the Council can invest with a financial institution or group other than the UK government.
 This is £10 million maximum, of which only £6 million may be on unsecured investments.
 The Council sets limits on investments in certain sectors.
-A maximum sum for long-term investments (greater than 364 days) is also set.
+A maximum sum for long-term investments (greater than a year) is also set.

-All investments in 2017-18 were in line with the Council's approved TMSS.
+All investments in 2018-19 were in line with the Council's approved capital strategy.